OVERVIEW

 - Click on author portal in the center area of our home page.

-- If you're a first-time user, you will need to create an author account.
-You will choose a User Name and Password here.
-If you had an author account with us through Rapid Review, please log-in to Editorial Manager with those credentials.
-There is no need to create a new account.
+- If you're a first-time user, you will need to create an author account, where you will choose a User Name and Password.

 - Insert your User Name and Password.
 These are case-sensitive.

-- If you have difficulty accessing Editorial Manager, it may be the result your firewall or pop-up blocker settings.
+- If you have difficulty accessing EM, it may be the result your firewall or pop-up blocker settings.

 You will be asked to submit your files in the following order (MS Word is the only accepted file type for the title page, abstract, and manuscript/references):

-Manuscript and References (Required - Please use page numbers and line numbers)
+- Manuscript and References (Required - Please use page numbers and line numbers; MS Word file only)

 The following information is required when submitting through the Editorial Manager Author Portal and should be handy: